davegutz/myStateOfCharge/SOC_Photon/README.md

   CoolTerm - Options - Terminal:  Enter Key Emulation:  CR

+### Problem:  cTime very long.
+If look at year, it is 1999.

+  Connect the photon to the network.
+Use Particle app on phone to connect it to wifi at least once.

 ## Author: Dave Gutz davegutz@alum.mit.edu  repository GITHUB myStateOfCharge

 ## To get debug data